Our Executive

 6. To succeed the 1st Vice-President at the conclusion of his/her term.

-1. To promote the discipline of microbiology and an awareness of the CSM to the public at large.
+1. Promote the discipline of microbiology and raise public awareness of the Canadian Society of Microbiologists (CSM).

-Must attend CSM Annual Conference to participate in the Education Committee’s activities during the Annual Conference.
+7. Attend the CSM Annual Conference and participate in the Committee’s activities during the event.

 Please complete the following information and send to the CSM-SCM at the address below, along with a photograph and CV.